Eligibility for Examination

-To be eligible for Step 1, Step 2 CK, and Step 2 CS, you must be officially enrolled in a medical school located outside the United States and Canada that is listed in the World Directory as meeting ECFMG eligibility requirements, both at the time that you apply for examination and on your test day.
-In addition, the “Graduation Years” in the ECFMG note in your medical school's World Directory listing must be “Current” at the time you apply and on your test day.
+To be eligible for Step 1, Step 2 CK, and Step 2 CS, you must be a graduate of a medical school located outside the United States and Canada that is listed in the World Directory as meeting ECFMG eligibility requirements.
+Your graduation year must be included in the "Graduation Years" listed in the ECFMG note in your medical school’s World Directory listing.
 See Medical School Requirements.
-An authorized official of your medical school must certify your current enrollment status; instructions will be provided at the time of application for examination.
+You must have been awarded credit for at least four credit years (academic years for which credit has been given toward completion of the medical curriculum) by a medical school that is listed in the World Directory as meeting ECFMG eligibility requirements.
+An authorized official of your medical school must certify your status as a graduate of the school; instructions will be provided at the time of application for examination.

 If you have passed the former ECFMG CSA, you are not eligible to take Step 2 CS, except under certain, well-defined circumstances.
 Eligible circumstances include: taking Step 2 CS to permanently validate an expired CSA examination date for the purpose of entering U.S. GME; taking Step 2 CS because your most recent performance on a clinical skills exam (CSA or Step 2 CS) is a failing performance (See Retaking Previously Passed Steps in the USMLE Bulletin of Information); and retaking Step 2 CS to meet a time limit (See Reexamination and Reapplication in The United States Medical Licensing Examination (USMLE)).